‘Regenerate – The Grasslands’ at Melbourne Design Week 2025

 Documentary discussion

 Get a snapshot of the powerful potential of grasslands at our showroom viewing station, where you can watch the ‘proof of concept’ teaser of a Grasslands documentary – which you can also help bring to life.
-Visit our viewing station 15–24 May; or you can view the teaser at your leisure here.
-Either way, we hope you’ll be inspired to join the Grassy Movement by supporting the crowdfunding campaign for the full-length feature film.
+A viewing station was hosted in our showroom during MDW; and you can see the teaser here.
+We hope you’ll be inspired to join the Grassy Movement by supporting the crowdfunding campaign for the full-length feature film.

 Support the campaign